How Long Does Alcohol Stay in Your Urine?

 Older people are more likely to become intoxicated faster.
 This is due to normal age-related changes in their bodies, including a slowing metabolism, loss of muscle tissue and decrease in water weight.

-Drinks with higher alcohol concentrations or greater percentages of alcohol by volume (ABV), such as spirits and some wines, are generally absorbed by the body faster.
-This leads to more significant levels of intoxication.
-Carbonated or sparkling drinks, such as champagne or liquor mixed with soda, can have the same effect.
+Drinks that contain higher levels of alcohol or greater alcohol by volume (ABV) percentages (e.g., spirits and some wines) are absorbed more quickly by the body.
+This can then lead to a greater level of intoxication.
+Increased absorption can occur with carbonated or sparkling drinks, such as champagne or liquor mixed with soda, due to the increased pressure in the stomach and intestines caused by carbonation.

 Depression, anxiety and alcohol don’t always mix well.
 While small amounts of alcohol can provide a person with a brief euphoria, larger amounts can actually worsen a person’s mood.
-Someone already suffering from a mood or mental health disorder might exacerbate their symptoms by drinking.
-The body’s stressful state may also change how the body processes the alcohol by causing a change in the stomach’s enzymes.
+This is especially true for individuals already struggling with a mood or mental health disorder.

-People with existing health conditions, such as heart problems, Type 2 diabetes, liver damage or kidney problems, may also process alcohol at a different or slower rate than the average healthy person.
-Conditions affecting the liver can make metabolizing alcohol difficult for the body to accomplish.
+People with existing health conditions, such as heart problems, type 2 diabetes, liver damage or kidney problems, may also process alcohol at a different or slower rate than the average healthy person.
+This is often due to the interaction of alcohol with medications used to manage these conditions.
+The body may struggle to metabolize alcohol due to liver-related conditions.

 How Accurate Are Alcohol Urine Tests?

-Testing for alcohol in the urine is less accurate than other methods.
+However, testing for alcohol in the urine is less accurate than other methods.
 Unlike breath, which is exhaled every three to five seconds, urine is emptied every few hours.
-This means that someone could use alcohol, give it time to metabolize and reach a legal level, then provide a urine sample that still says the amount of alcohol used was high.
+This means that someone could use alcohol, give it time to metabolize and reach a legal level, and then provide a urine sample that still says the amount of alcohol used was high.

 Beyond this major problem, there are also ways alcohol urine tests can be false.
 Urine contains sugar.
 When combined with certain bladder infections, this sugar can ferment and create alcohol in the bladder, making the urine sample positive for alcohol even when no alcohol was used.